Top BIM Software Tools in 2023

 Shortcomings:

-- The overall data system is not unified whatsoever and it could cause issues when moving data between different systems
+- The overall data system is not unified whatsoever, and this may cause issues when moving data between different systems

 - The program itself is very slow and takes a long time to load initially

-- OpenBuildings Designer can be purchased from the official Bentley web store for $3,089 – $5,045 for a year-long subscription license that includes three “keys” (keys can be exchanged for additional services and help courses)
+- OpenBuildings Designer can be purchased from the official Bentley web store starting from $3,305 for a year-long subscription license that includes three “keys” (keys can be exchanged for additional services and help courses)

 My personal opinion about AECOsim Building Designer:

-AECOsim Building Designer is an extremely old architecture software that now works as a BIM software with a certain level of competence.
+AECOsim Building Designer is extremely old architecture software that now works as BIM software with a certain level of competence.
 It is a great modeling solution that specializes in infrastructure design for different fields of work, and it even supports mesh modeling for easier BIM model creation.
-Unfortunately, some of its aspects have not been updated to modern standards for quite a while now, and the solution itself remains rather slow by modern standards – and yet it is still versatile enough in specific areas that I can recommend it for architects and other specialists that are looking for a somewhat classic BIM software.
+Unfortunately, some aspects of it have not been updated to modern standards for quite a while now, and the solution itself remains rather slow by modern standards.
+However, it is still versatile enough in specific areas that I can recommend it for architects and other specialists that are looking for somewhat classic BIM software.

 BIMx